bayram33/fashion_app/README.md

 # Purpose of this repo
-In my little repo contains the hero widget , stcak , animated splash screen , listview , InkWell.
+In my little repo contains the hero widget , stcak , animated splash screen , listview , InkWell and i used the  material widget instead of card widget.
 Actually in this repo ı wanna teach you that widgets.
 Enjoy the code, my buddies

 **********************************************************************************************************************************************************************************